VIK2395/Rabbitmq/README.md

 ==============================================================================

 Bindings are constrains established between queues and exchanges.
-On bindings, __routingKey__ parameter is used as __binding key__\
-(yes, the parameter is still named routingKey, but it is actually a binding key)

 Routing key (BasicPublish) => while publishing a message to an exchange.\
 Binding key (QueueBind) => while routing the message from the exchange to a appropriate queue.